theupdateframework/python-tuf/docs/TUTORIAL.md

 In the next sub-section, the `unclaimed` role is delegated from the top-level `targets` role.
-The `targets` role specifies the delegated role's public keys, the paths it is trusted to provide, and its role name.
-Furthermore, the example below demonstrates a nested delegation from `unclaimed` to `django`.
+The `targets` role specifies the delegated role's public keys, the paths it is trusted to provide, and its role name. <!--
+TODO: Uncomment together with "Revoke Delegated Role" section below

+Furthermore, the example
+below demonstrates a nested delegation from `unclaimed` to `django`.
 Once a role has delegated trust to another, the delegated role may independently add targets and generate signed metadata.
+-->

 ```python
 # Continuing from the previous section . . .